Aging & Health A to Z

 If you have heart failure, your healthcare provider may recommend that you weigh yourself and record your weight every day.
 Weigh yourself in the morning without clothes, after going to the bathroom but before eating.
 This is called your “dry weight,” and it is based on the home scale, not the office scale.
 Call your healthcare provider if you gain or lose more than two to three pounds in one day.
 Such quick changes in weight are usually a sign of fluid buildup, and you may need to adjust your medications to rid your body of extra fluid.

 If you’re overweight, you can also improve your heart failure by losing weight.
 A nutritionist can help you plan a weight loss program that works for you.

 Hint: Many of the suggestions for following a low-salt diet apply to weight loss, too.

-These tips can also help you shed a few pounds:
+These tips can also help you lose a few pounds:

-- Make small changes to your diet, and don’t try to lose weight too quickly—small changes are easier to stick with.
-Set reasonable weight loss goals (not more than 1 to 2 pounds per week).
+- Make small changes to your diet, and don’t try to lose weight too quickly.
+Small changes are easier to stick with.
+Set reasonable weight loss goals (no more than 1 to 2 pounds per week).

 - Avoid high calorie snack foods and fast foods.